marco0212/the-little-prince/level1.md

 "Do you come from another star?"
 But he does not answer.

-He looks an the plane and says.
+He looks at the plane and says.
 "You cannot come from very far away."

 After a time, he carefully takes the drawing of the sheep out of his pocket.